gxvr/svelte-app/README.md

 # Svelte App

-a very simple app made using svelte framework
+a simple app using svelte framework

 ## Get started